When you are in the check out area;

 Simply add the promotion code FIRST when you check out.
 Click here to see how to do it.

-Grab this summer offer while it lasts!
+Grab this introductory offer while it lasts!

 Free shipping starts when you purchase 120 capsules or more.